 In this scenario, using Reactive Forms control only to check the validity of the attached file control is an overkill.
 That's why it is ignored.

 What's interesting is the uploader service.
-Here's how it looks like:
+Here's what it looks like:

 import { Injectable } from "@angular/core";